s-marios/plan_example_python/README.md

  ros2 launch plan_example_python vpp.launch.py --show-args
 ```

+## Specifying a robot

+Use the `robot_ip:=ROBOT_IP` argument to connect to a real robot.
+If this argument is omitted, a virtual robot will be used instead.

 # 3RD PARTY SOFTWARE

-This projects makes use of third party software, the details of which can be found in the (LICENSE_3RD_PARTY)[LICENSE_3RD_PARTY] file.
+This projects makes use of third party software, the details of which can be found in the [LICENSE_3RD_PARTY](./LICENSE_3RD_PARTY) file.